Ground: Priestfield Stadium

 Location: Gillingham, Kent

-My first stadium of 2012 was on Monday 2nd January 2012 at Priestfield Stadium in Gillingham, Kent.
+My first new ground of 2012 was on Monday 2nd January at Priestfield Stadium in Gillingham, Kent.
 The match was Gillingham vs. Aldershot Town in Football League Two.

 Priestfield Stadium sits in a residential area to the west of the town centre, around half a mile from Gillingham railway station.
 The ground has been home to Gillingham since 1893.